CagriCatik/Battery-Systems-Technology/webpage/docs/theory/05_thermal_management/01_cooling_mechanism.md

 # Cooling Mechanism for EV Batteries

-This document provides an in-depth analysis of cooling mechanisms for electric vehicle (EV) batteries, focusing on their design, efficiency, and application.
-Effective thermal management is essential to ensure battery performance, longevity, and safety.
-This guide explores current technologies, challenges, and future innovations in battery cooling systems.

----

-## Introduction

 Thermal management in EV batteries is critical due to the heat generated during charging and discharging cycles.
 Inadequate cooling can lead to thermal runaway, decreased performance, and reduced lifespan.
 This document categorizes and describes various cooling mechanisms used in lithium-ion battery packs, highlighting their advantages, limitations, and application scenarios.

 ---